 Provincial Updates & Information

-On 22 March 2020, the Government of Nova Scotia declared a provincial state of emergency to help contain the spread of COVID-19.
-The state of emergency has been extended until noon on July 26, 2020.
-If the declaration is not renewed or terminated earlier, the Sate of Emergency remains in effect until 14 days after the date and time it is declared, which is until 12:00pm (noon) on Sunday, August 9, 2020.
+With the approval of Governor in Council, Minister Chuck Porter further renewed the declaration of a State of Emergency for all of the Province to continue on and after 12:00 pm (noon) on Sunday, November 15, 2020.
+If this Declaration is not renewed or terminated earlier, the State of Emergency remains in effect until 14 days after the date and time it is declared, which is until 12:00 pm (noon) on Sunday, November 29, 2020.

-For the full document please see: pdf Ministers renewal July 26 July Aug 9 (81 KB)
+For the full document please see: Ministers Renewal Nov 15

 23 July 2020

 Please see the following link regarding the statement from the Chief Public Health Officer of Canada: July 23rd, 2020 Statement